nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Test case: `tagEvent 1 p/1`<br>
        Expected: The first person in the current person list is tagged to the first event in the current event list.
-A success message is shown in the result display, indicating that the name of the first person has been tagged to the event title of the first event.
+A success message is shown in the result display, indicating that the first person has been tagged to the first event.

     4. Test case: `tagEvent 0 p/1`<br>
        Expected: No person is tagged to an event.
 Error message is shown in the result display.

-    5. Other incorrect tagEvent commands to try: `tagEvent x p/y` (where either x is larger than the size of the current event list or y is larger than the size of the current person list), `TAGEVENT 1 p/1`, `tagEvent 1 p/x` (where x is the index of a person that is already tagged in the first event in the current event list).<br>
+    5. Other incorrect tagEvent commands to try: `tagEvent x p/y` (where either x is larger than the size of the current event list or y is larger than the size of the current person list), `TAGEVENT 1 p/1`, `tagEvent 1 p/x` (where x is the index of a person that is already tagged to the first event in the current event list).<br>
        Expected: Similar to previous test case.